-When parked in sub-freezing temperatures, make sure to keep a full supply of LPG and plug into an external AC power source whenever possible.
+- 1. When parked in sub-freezing temperatures, make sure to keep a full supply of LPG and plug into an external AC power source whenever possible. - 2.
+If your stay is longer than overnight, you should try to have 120-volt electricity available.
+Minimize the use of electricity if a 120-volt power source is not available. - 3.
 Leave cabinet doors, wardrobes, and bed doors partially open to allow warm air to circulate around plumbing lines and fixtures.
 Insulate and/or wrap your exterior water lines with heat tape.